 4. Privacy and Access Trade-offs

 - Brave Leo stores conversations locally on your device.
 Doesn’t collect personal data.
 No cloud processing for conversations unless you explicitly enable it.
 No account required for the free tier.
+Zero IP logging or server-side records retained.

-- Arc Max shares data with AI partners (OpenAI) but uses zero retention policies; data is processed but not stored.
+- Arc Max shares data with AI partners (OpenAI), but uses zero retention policies.
+Data is processed but not stored.
 Transparent about which features require data sharing.

 - Strawberry Browser emphasizes local storage with user-controlled API access.
 Temporary cloud processing for AI features.
-Still in alpha, so privacy practices may evolve
+Still in alpha, so privacy practices may evolve.

 Testing Methodology